-I’m pleased to announce that we’ve just released Apigility 1.1.0!
+We’re pleased to announce the immediate release of Apigility 1.1.0!
 Pick up your copy here: https://apigility.org/download There are a ton of new features, but the most visible are: A brand new UI!
 We’ve rewritten the UI from scratch to get better performance, provide better responsiveness, and bring the most-required information to your fingertips.
 Doctrine-Connected REST […]

 Tag Archives: Community

 March 25, 2015

 I’ve just tagged ZF 2.4.0rc3, and I NEED YOUR HELP!
 This is our third release candidate.
 The primary changes pushed include: Updating our Composer autoloading rules to use PSR-4 Ensuring all code will execute cleanly on PHP 7 This latter point has meant renaming a number of classes that have names that are (or will […]

 The Zend Framework team has announced a high-level overview of their plans for Zend Framework 3 today.
 The plans include: Separating components into individual, versioned projects.
 Updating the existing full-stack MVC framework to depend on the newly independent components for better reuse and simplicity.
 ZF2 MVC applications will have a documented upgrade path to ZF3 requiring […]

 Comments Off on PHP Advent Calendar 2008